5-4-3-2-1 Grounding Technique

 • Your own breathing or heartbeat

-5. 2 things you can SMELL: Notice two distinct scents in your area.
+5. 2 things you can SMELL: Notice two different scents around you.
 Take a gentle breath in through your nose:

-• Subtle fragrances from cleaning products, food, or personal care items
+• Light smells from cleaning products, food, or personal care items

 • Natural scents like flowers, earth, or fresh air